acquire-ai/deepacquire-site/src/data/post/en/deepacquire-vs-competitors.md

 ### 5. Shadowing Mode

 DeepAcquire introduces a **Shadowing Mode** designed for focused reading and speaking practice.
-It blurs out upcoming subtitles to keep you focused on the current sentence, mimicking the natural flow of speech.
-This helps improve your listening and pronunciation by preventing you from reading ahead.
+It highlights the word currently being spoken, helping you stay locked onto the current word and sentence and follow the natural flow of speech.
+This makes it easier to track pronunciation and improve both listening and speaking.

 ## Comparison Table